ewakaaaa/ab_testing/README.md

 # A/B testing
-#ab #ab_testing #bayesian #multiarmbandit

 ### Introduction
 A/B testing is a very popular optimization method.
 They are aimed at improving a given measure through continuous learning and testing hypotheses.
-They gained popularity because the results are very easy to interpret.Our problem is which version A or B is better?
+They gained popularity because the results are very easy to interpret.
+Our problem is which version A or B is better?

+To learn how to use classes in python I implemented 2 methods of A / B testing:
+- Bayesian
+- Multi arm bandit

 ### To start
 Go to how_to_start.ipynb